 Retail inflation may force RBI to hold rates: Report

-Retail inflation, which accelerated to 7.35 per cent in December and could breach 8 per cent in January, may force the Reserve Bank of India to hold rates in the monetary policy review next month, according to a report.
-Consumer Price Index (CPI) in December rose to about five-and-half year high of 7.35 per cent from 5.54 per cent in November, mainly driven by high vegetable prices.
+Retail inflation, which accelerated to 7.35 percent in December and could breach 8 percent in January, may force the Reserve Bank of India to hold rates in the monetary policy review next month, according to a report.
+Consumer price index-based inflation in December rose to about five-and-a-half-year high of 7.35 percent from 5.54 percent in November, mainly driven by high vegetable prices.

-It breached the upper end of the RBI's comfort level of 4 per cent plus-minus two percentage points.
-"RBI did not cut the rate in December when October 2019 inflation rate was 4.62 per cent.
-Now that CPI inflation has surged to 7.35 per cent in December and January inflation is also expected to remain above 8 per cent, the RBI is likely to hold rate in the next policy," an SBI research report-
+It breached the upper end of the RBI's comfort level of 4 percent plus-minus 2 percentage points.
+"RBI did not cut the rate in December when October 2019 inflation rate was 4.62 percent.
+Now that CPI inflation has surged to 7.35 percent in December and January inflation is also expected to remain above 8 percent, the RBI is likely to hold rate in the next policy," an SBI research report Ecowrap said.

-Ecowrap said.
-The RBI, which mainly factors in the CPI based inflation, is scheduled to announce its next bi-monthly monetary policy on February 6.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)